 - INGÉNIEUR CONSEIL

-Engineers Canada’s annual awards honour outstanding Canadian engineers, teams of engineers, engineering projects, engineering achievements and engineering students.
+Each year, Engineers Canada honours outstanding Canadian engineers, teams of engineers, engineering projects, engineering achievements and engineering students with the annual Engineers Canada Awards program.
+Last year’s recipients were:

 Back row, from left to right: